The direct democracy paradox: Microtargeting and issue ownership in Swiss online political ads: Discussion

-The content analysis of the ads reveals a clear pattern of issue divergence.
-Rather than engaging in direct debate with different views on the same issues, parties tend to focus their campaigns on distinct sets of topics, effectively ``talking past each other''.
-This behavior aligns with the well-established political science theory of ``issue ownership''~\cite{Petrocik}, which posits that parties strategically emphasize topics where they have a long-standing reputation for competence~\cite{BudgeFarlie1983}.
+The content analysis reveals a distinct pattern of divergent issues, where political actors ``talk past each other''.
+Rather than engaging in a shared debate, parties retreat into safe topics, effectively creating parallel public spheres.
+This behavior aligns with the theory of issue ownership~\cite{Petrocik}, in which parties emphasize topics on which they have a reputational advantage~\cite{BudgeFarlie1983}.
 By selectively focusing on ``their'' issues, parties avoid competing on unfavorable ground and instead attempt to make their own issue priorities the most important for voters~\cite{amoros2013issue, BELANGER2008477}.
-Finally, the results confirm that the audience reach and topics promoted in advertisements differ significantly enough across parties to be used as effective features for a machine learning model to predict an ad's author.

-This study contributes to the ongoing debate about the impact of online political advertising on democratic processes.
-Although the potential consequences of this phenomenon are still being debated, censoring ads on social media platforms may not be preferable.
-Instead, transparency of data and algorithms, and data-driven analyzes, would empower users by providing them with the necessary information to understand how they are being targeted.
+Social media algorithms likely amplify this effect beyond what is possible in traditional media.
+In a television broadcast, viewers are exposed to the opposition's arguments, even if they disagree with them.
+In the algorithmic environment observed, parties can target their ``owned'' issues exclusively to sympathetic demographics, insulating their base from counterarguments.
+This suggests that digital microtargeting transforms issue ownership from a campaign tactic into a mechanism of epistemic closure.